PIONEERS of the Modern-Day Women’s Movement

 Human Rights Pioneer: A Personal Appreciation by Joanne Edgar and the Women’s Media Center

 Those of us who are very, very lucky have someone in our lives, at some point, who helps set us on a path to discover and fulfill our particular mission in life.
-For me, that person was Patricia Derian—Patt to those who knew her—who died from Alzheimer’s at the end of May.
+For me, that person was Patricia Derian—Patt to those who knew her—who died from Alzheimer’s.

 I first met Patt in Jackson, Mississippi, when I babysat for her kids in the early 1960s.
 I was a naïve, idealistic college kid at Millsaps College in Jackson.
 Patt was a doctor’s wife and mother of three, active in the local civil rights movement that was beginning to rage around us.